Mfundo Vilakazi

-Mfundo Joy Vilakazi (born 19 November 2005) is a South African soccer player who plays as a midfielder for South African Premiership side Kaizer Chiefs.
+Mfundo "Obrigado" Vilakazi (born 19 November 2005) is a South African soccer player who plays as a midfielder for South African Premiership side Kaizer Chiefs.

 Club careers

 Kaizer Chiefs

 Vilakazi joined Kaizer Chiefs Reserve in 2021 and played in the Gauteng Development League and PSL Reserve before signing his professional contract with the senior side in 2024.

 Youth international career

 Vilakazi competed with the South Africa U-20 team at the 2025 U-20 Arica Cup of Nations.
 He helped the side win their maiden U-20 Africa Cup of Nations and qualify for the 2025 U-20 FIFA World Cup.

 He was voted the man of the match in a 5–0 win against New Caledonia at the 2025 U-20 FIFA World Cup providing two assists.

 Personal life

 Vilakazi was born in Soweto to Sabelo Dlamini and an unnamed mother.
 He attended Jabulani Technical High School.